-Effective March 16, 2020, the City of Bangor Shelter + Care program located at 103 Texas Avenue will be conducting phone interviews with scheduled clients rather than seeing them in the office.
-If you currently have a scheduled appointment, please be prepared to answer your phone at that time.
-Staff will conduct a phone interview, and your checks will be sent to you in the mail.
-If you have a Shelter + Care emergency and do not have a scheduled appointment, please do not come to the office.
-Call 207-992-4533 and arrangements will be made to conduct a phone interview with you as soon as possible.
+The City of Bangor Shelter + Care program conducts phone interviews with scheduled clients rather than seeing them in the office.
+If you currently have a scheduled appointment, please call 207-992-4533 or use the Zoom link that was provided to you.
+If you have a Shelter + Care emergency and do not have a scheduled appointment, please call 207-992-4533 and arrangements will be made to address your emergency.

 Better Health and Long-term Stability